 DRIVE/WALK/BIKE/CRAWL ON THE WILD ATLANTIC WAY

 The whole Wild Atlantic Way is beautiful, I’m sure (I saw bits and pieces of it).
 The coastal route runs from the Southwest to the Northwest or Ireland and has some of the most beautiful scenery I’ve ever seen!
 The Slea Head Drive, Burren, and Cliffs of Moher are all on the Wild Atlantic Way!

 FIND SOME GOLD AT THE END OF A RAINBOWFinding the gold may not be feasible, but seeing rainbows are pretty much a guarantee as it rains a little bit almost every day in Ireland, even in the summer.
 Very strange for this Californian to get used to!
 Some of their summer days are the same as our winter days. #humblebrag

 I remember booking the trip thinking that 3 weeks in Ireland would be too long and I worried I’d regret spending so much time there…I could’ve easily stayed for 3 more weeks!!
 Everyone is so nice and it’s sooooo pretty.

-Like I asked for directions from a restaurant host, and he took the time to show me the google map directions, even after a few people showed up behind me waiting to be let in.
+Like I asked for directions from a restaurant host, and he took the time to show me the Google Map directions, even after a few people showed up behind me waiting to be let in.
 I had the same thing happen when I was at a museum and asked which bus to take.

 It just seemed like no one was angry, or in a hurry to get anywhere, and genuinely wanted to take the time to give you good directions, answer your questions and help you enjoy their country as much as possible.Ahhh Ireland, I will be back!